silky/diagonal-b6/readme-nix.md

   but `b6 -world ~/dev/diagonal/b6/data/camden.index` works fine.
 - You will need to re-run gomod2nix, I think, if new go dependencies are added? (to confirm)
+- Because `go` is also in the devShell, you can build the project there as well (note: actually, you can't, because of this `VERSION` problem above, at the moment.)